fovea1959/herc-docs-demo/docs/configuration.rst

 System parameters
 =================
 Except for the ARCHLVL and LPARNUM statements, system parameter statements may appear in any order but must precede any device statements.
 Each system parameter must be on a separate line.
+A comment preceded by a # sign may be appended to any system parameter statement.
 The following system parameters may be specified:

 ARCHLVL